DPAC: Distribution-Preserving Adversarial Control for Diffusion Sampling: Theoretical Foundations

 \subsection{Discrete Bound and Robustness}

 We now examine the implications of this structure for discrete samplers such as DDIM~\cite{song_ddim_2021} or DDPM~\cite{ho_ddpm_2020}.
-We adopt a shorthand for discrete time steps, where the subscript $k$ implies evaluation at $(x_k, t_k)$.
-Let $\mu_k := \mu(x_k, t_k)$, $g_k := g(t_k)$, $u_k := u_{t_k}$, with step size $\Delta t_k$; we adopt shared noise coupling:
+We adopt a shorthand for discrete time steps, where the subscript $k$ implies evaluation at $(x_k,t_k)$.
+Let $\mu_k := \mu(x_k, t_k)$, $g_k := g(t_k)$, $u_k := u_{t_k}$, with step size $\Delta t_k$; we adopt shared-noise coupling: